| [1].

 Nightclub (Astor Piazzolla, 1921-1992) 5:54

-Astor Piazzolla moved effortlessly between styles during his musical
+Astor Piazzolla moved effortlessly between styles during his

-composition with the great composer Alberto Ginastera.
-This piece was
+as studying classical composition with the great composer Alberto

-originally written for flute and guitar as part of the composer's 'Histoire
+Ginastera.
+This piece was originally written for flute and guitar

-du Tango'.
-It is a perfect example of Piazzolla's style, combining an
+example of Piazzolla's style, combining an indepth knowledge

 [4].